cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-2_the-art-of-the-conversation_your-first-prompts.md

 ### The Recipe Analogy

 Think of a prompt as a recipe you're giving to a master chef (the AI).

-<br/>If you give a vague recipe like, "Make me some food," the chef might make you anything—a sandwich, a soup, a dessert.
+If you give a vague recipe like, "Make me some food," the chef might make you anything—a sandwich, a soup, a dessert.
 The result is unpredictable.
 However, if you provide a detailed recipe like, "Bake a three-layer chocolate cake with dark chocolate frosting, topped with fresh raspberries, and write 'Happy Birthday' on it," you're going to get exactly what you envisioned.

-<br/><br/>A prompt works the same way.
+A prompt works the same way.
 The more specific and detailed your instructions, the better and more relevant the AI's output will be.

 ### The Anatomy of a Good Prompt